Sharing is caring!

 Love seeing all those cute DIY glitter ornaments?
 Learn how to make glitter ornaments with a step by step and video tutorial.
-Glitter ornaments make a perfect gift for kids, family, coworkers, teachers, etc. This post was updated on September 10, 2020.
+Glitter ornaments make a perfect gift for kids, family, coworkers, teachers, etc.

 They say when in doubt, just add glitter, right?
 Amen!
 I would add glitter to everything if I could.
 That extra sparkle just makes me smile.